 If you received a Form 1095-B or Form 1095-C from the State of California and you have questions, you are in the right place.

-The Affordable Care Act (ACA) requires large employers to file annual reports with the Internal Revenue Service (IRS) and furnish a statement to full-time employees with information about the health coverage offered to the employee, their spouse and dependents, using IRS Form 1095-C. Health coverage providers are also required to file annual reports with the IRS and furnish a statement to individuals with information about those who had minimum essential coverage for at least one day during the preceding calendar year, using IRS Form 1095-B.
+The Affordable Care Act (ACA) requires large employers to file annual reports with the Internal Revenue Service (IRS) and furnish a statement to full-time employees with information about the health coverage offered to the employee, their spouse and dependents, using IRS Form 1095-C. Health coverage providers are also required to file annual reports with the IRS and may provide a statement to individuals with information about those who had minimum essential coverage for at least one day during the preceding calendar year, using IRS Form 1095-B. The IRS Form 1095-B may also be provided upon request from the subscriber.

 Below are answers to frequently asked questions about these forms.